alpinejs/alpine/README.md

 </script>
 ```

-You can also mix-in multiple data objects with syntax:
+You can also mix-in multiple data objects using object destructuring:

 ```html
 <div x-data="{...dropdown(), ...tabs()}">